Custom Dashboards

 When you filter individual charts in custom dashboards, you can create new combinations of filter options to further narrow down the data displayed in each visualization (see steps 4 in the section above).
 You can save these new combinations for future use, or just apply them to the chart in question as an unsaved View.

-If you decide you want to permanently save this View for future use in other dashboards, hover over the unsaved View’s name in the drop-down menu and click the save icon.
-To remove the unsaved View from your custom dashboard, refresh your browser page.
+If you decide you want to permanently save this View for future use in other dashboards, hover over the unsaved View’s name, click Save, then name the View and click Save again.

 Using Period Filters in Custom Dashboards